On Thursday, Elon Musk confirmed a long-held target date for Tesla’s most anticipated car ever, the Model 3.

 The Telsa Model 3 is intended to be the first relatively affordable Tesla vehicle, at $35,000; the Model S, in comparison, starts at $69,900, and that’s before adding the most advanced specifications.
 Like all new Teslas, the Model 3 will come with self-driving technology.
 It’s already so popular that Tesla has had to start “anti-selling” it to make sure the company can meet production demand.

 Musk, at least to the public, is optimistic about the July deadline.
 Of course, things could still go wrong.
-It’s impossible to predict every roadblock that will come up in the midst of production.
-But maybe Musk will really manage to stick to a schedule this time.
+It’s impossible to predict every roadblock that will come up, but maybe Musk will really manage to stick to a schedule this time.
 Fingers crossed, anyway.

 What to know more about the Model 3?
 Read up on everything we know about the car.